EverLight: Indoor-Outdoor Editable HDR Lighting Estimation: Editable lighting co-modulation

 \subsection{Implementation details}

 We implement our lighting co-modulation, light predictor, and spherical gaussian fitting algorithm using PyTorch \cite{paszke2019pytorch}.
 We train our image encoder $\mathcal{E}_i$, mapper $\mathcal{M}$, light encoder $\mathcal{E}_l$, and panorama generator $\mathcal{G}$ simultaneously using Adam with a learning rate of 0.002 for four days on eight A100 GPUs.
 We implement our light predictor with a UNet with fixup initialization~\cite{griffiths2022outcast,zhang2019fixup} for 12 hours on four A100 GPUs.
-The light predictor network contains five down sampling layers and one bottleneck layer.
+The light predictor network contains five downsampling layers and one bottleneck layer.
+We use the cosine blurring filter of \cite{gardner2017learning} and compute the losses in log domain to further stabilize the training of our light predictor.
 Our gaussian fitting algorithm optimizes the light parameters $\mathbf{p}$ using stochastic gradient descent without momentum and a learning rate of $5\times{}10^{-4}$.
 We leverage a learning rate reduction strategy that reduces it by two for every 20 epochs the loss did not improve.
 For its initialization, we first blur the panorama with a gaussian filter $\sigma=3$, then threshold it to its 98.5\textsuperscript{th} percentile and use $\lambda_1 = \nicefrac{1}{50}$.